-Enter the compression ratio and specific heat ratio into the calculator to determine the Brayton cycle efficiency.
-The Brayton cycle is an ideal cycle for gas turbines and describes the workings of a constant-pressure heat engine.
+Enter the compressor pressure ratio and specific heat ratio into the calculator to determine the ideal Brayton cycle efficiency.
+The Brayton cycle is an ideal cycle for gas turbines and describes the workings of a constant-pressure heat-addition engine.

 Brayton Cycle Efficiency Formula

-The following formula is used to calculate the Brayton cycle efficiency:
+The following formula is used to calculate the ideal (air-standard) Brayton cycle thermal efficiency (as a decimal):

 Variables:

-• η is the Brayton cycle efficiency (%)
+• η is the Brayton cycle thermal efficiency (decimal; multiply by 100 for %)

 • k is the specific heat ratio (Cp/Cv)

-To calculate the Brayton cycle efficiency, subtract the compression ratio raised to the power of one minus the specific heat ratio from one, and then multiply by 100 to get the percentage.
+To calculate the Brayton cycle efficiency, compute rp(k−1)/k, divide 1 by that value, subtract the result from 1, and then multiply by 100 to get the percentage.

 What is Brayton Cycle Efficiency?